goruck/smart-zoneminder/README.md

 ![Alt text](./img/show-polly-backyard.png?raw=true "show Polly example.")

 ## Ask Alexa to play a video of a last alarm from a camera
+**Note: smart-zoneminder currently does not support live streaming of camera feeds.** I recommend that you use [alexa-ip-cam](https://github.com/goruck/alexa-ip-cam) for streaming your cameras feeds live on Echo devices.

 General form: